 - Cut perilla leaves into 1/3 in wide strips unless serving whole lettuce pieces.
 Set aside.

-- Make soy dressing (see Korean Sauces II post for more info on sauces) by mixing soy sauce, vinegar and sugar until the sugar fully dissolves.
+- Make my Korean dressing aka Kitchen Sink Yangnyeom Jang (see Korean Sauces II post for recipe) by mixing soy sauce, vinegar and sugar until the sugar fully dissolves.
 Mix in the remaining ingredients (below).

-- The soy dressing works great for all kinds of greens.
+- This Korean soy dressing (Kitchen sink yangnyeom jang) works great for all kinds of greens.
 Romaine lettuce is one of my favorite because it’s a bit sweet and crunchy which stands up well to the salty soy dressing.
 Greens that have a more grassy and bitter taste (as opposed to iceberg lettuce which has little flavor) all work well with this dressing.

 - Make a lighter and smoother dressing by adding 1 T apple lemon soy sauce and 2 tsp soy sauce instead of 4 tsp.
 Also reduce sugar from 1 T to 1 tsp since the apple lemon soy sauce is already sweet.